fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>CleanPolicy decides when to clean EAC Fuse pods.
+<p>CleanPolicy decides when to clean EFC Fuse pods.
 Currently Fluid supports two policies: OnDemand and OnRuntimeDeleted OnDemand cleans fuse pod once th fuse pod on some node is not needed OnRuntimeDeleted cleans fuse pod only when the cache runtime is deleted